Tunescobabs/alx-low_level_programming/0x18-dynamic_libraries/README.md

 unsigned int _strspn(char *s, char *accept);
 char *_strpbrk(char *s, char *accept);
 char *_strstr(char *haystack, char *needle);
-main.h: Header file containing the prototypes of all functions included in libholberton.a.

 1. Without libraries what have we?
-We have no past and no future
+We have no past and no future mandatory

-create_static_lib.sh: Bash script that creates a static library called liball.a from all the .c files in the current directory.
+Create a script that creates a dynamic library called liball.so from all the .c files that are in the current directory.

+2. Let's call C functions from Python
+#advanced

+Create a dynamic library that contains C functions that can be called from Python.
+See example for more detail.

+3. Code injection: Win the Giga Millions!